 Meghan: All the youth coming in pick a goal that they want to work on.
 It is their goal whether we think it is something that is the most pressing issue or not during that time.
 The crisis might be conflict with mom, but that might be tied into their sexual identity.
 So if they want to work on becoming more assertive, then that is their goal and that is something that we would support because it is related to the conflict with mom even though it isn’t the primary thing.

 Also, we make sure that staff are well-versed in the services that are provided and recognize that they can’t go into sessions by using language that might exclude someone.

 Do you often find that LGBTQ youth come to the shelter because of an issue at home or their family’s relationship to their sexual identity?

 Meghan: That’s another shift I have seen.
 When I started here eighteen years ago that was more the conflict — “I told my mom that I was gay and she said ‘you can’t be a part of our family.’”
 We still certainly see that, but that’s not as frequent as “yes, I happen to be gay, but I also have these other things going on which are contributing to my struggles.”

 The study also talks about young people feeling frustrated or excluded when people try to target services based on their sexual identity, or see that as the primary thing they should be focusing on, because it is just a part of who they are.
 Is that something we see a lot or something that has been a shift for us?

 Meghan: That ties back into the whole shift in thinking.
 We touch on a variety of issues that impact youth and are a part of youth in a bunch of different areas and that is one of them, but there are also other things that we talk about.

 Do you have questions about LGBTQ homelessness or how Second Story works to meet LGBTQ young peoples’ unique needs?
-Reach out to firstname.lastname@example.org and we’ll get back to you within a week.
+Send your questions to firstname.lastname@example.org and we’ll answer them.
 We want to hear from you!